Hakama: Dress reform and scholastic use

 Utako Shimoda (1854–1936), a women's activist, educator and dress reformer, found traditional kimono to be too restrictive, preventing women and girls from moving and taking part in physical activities, harming their health.
 While Western dress was being adopted at the time, she also believed corsets to be restrictive and harmful to women's health.
-Shimoda had worked as a lady-in-waiting to Empress Shōken from 1871-1879.
+Shimoda had worked as a lady-in-waiting to Empress Shōken from 1871 to 1879.
 She adapted the clothing worn by ladies-in-waiting at the Japanese imperial court to make a uniform for her Jissen Women's School.
 During the Meiji period and Taishō period, other women's schools also adopted the hakama.
 It became standard wear for high schools in Japan, and is still worn for graduation ceremonies.

 The image of women in hakama is also culturally associated with school teachers.
 Just as university professors in Western countries don their academic caps and gowns when their students graduate, many female school teachers in Japan attend annual graduation ceremonies in traditional kimono with hakama.